dedeibel/ambi-tv/README.md

 Right now, only YUYV (aka.
 YUV 4:2:2) is supported, because this is what my capture device uses.

-## Choosing a USB video grabber

-Finding a USB video grabber that works on the Raspberry Pi isn't that easy, unfortunately, but here's what I use, so you can just replicate this.

-I bought a cheap video grabber branded "EasyCAP", because I read on the internet that it is based on STK1160 chipset, which is well-supported under Linux.
-However, it turned out that the one I bought contains a different chipset branded `fushicai usbtv`, which doesn't not have a driver in the mainline kernel yet :-/

-However, I found that somebody is currently working on a driver in the `linux-next` tree.
-At the time of writing, the driver only supports the NTSC input format.
-When I tested the driver, I found that there were a lot of artefacts with NTSC input, but it looked much better with PAL input.
-I have no idea why that is the case (probably because PAL uses only 25fps, whereas NTSC uses 30fps, and USB bandwidth is very limited on the Raspberry Pi).

-Thus, I fired up a Windows VM and sniffed the USB protocol to find out how to enable PAL input the usbtv linux driver (which, as I've said, is under development and very rudimentary right now).
-I was happy to see that with PAL input, the usbtv driver works very well for me now!

-I also found that I had to use `raspi-config` to overclock my Raspberry Pi to the highest settings in order to get a USB video stream without any artefacts at all.
-Thus, I added some passive heatsinks to the USB/Ethernet chipset and the Broadcom SoC on the Pi.
-I've had it running for days now, and the heatsinks don't even get particularly warm.

-I've included the usbtv driver with my PAL patch in the `misc` directory, and while it's still unofficial, I'd actually recommend the fushicai grabber for ambi-tv, since the setup works extremely well for me.
-However, be aware that **I claim absolutely no credit for the usbtv driver**.
-I only took this off linux-next and hacked the PAL support into it.

-### raspbian >= jessie

-On raspbian jessie the shipped ``usbtv`` kernel module is working fine if compatible with your video grabber.
-It has the possibility to set the video encoding standard and I had to use PAL-H because otherwise large parts of the screen were missing at the bottom.
-Apprently this standard defines more "lines".

 ## Control via HTTP

 A small python webapp is available to control ambi-tv.
 See the [control](control) subfolder.
 You can switch programs, toggle pause or halt the mashine.
 The site is also mobile friendly.